A New & Returning Player’s RP Info Sheet

 Of course, there is some leeway in using OOC information IC.

 You read an In-Character News article on the forums and it talks about a character you recognize in-game.
 Since the articles are posted in-character as a public piece of informaton, you can assume your character read the same news article on a grid-feed and use it as a basis to initiate conversation with the other character.
 In this instance, the main issue is not whether you use information gained OOC, but how you use it.

 Jumping Right In

-Many people assume you need a very detailed, full character background or no one will roleplay with you.
-Not true!
-Often you can start with no or just the basic information like “What’s your name, how old are you, where do you live and who are your parents.”
-You can let your character grow from there.
+You don’t need a meticulously detailed character background to start roleplaying.
+Often you can start with nothing more than the basic information, like “What’s your name, how old are you, where do you live.”
+Interact with others and let your character grow from there!

 Full and elaborate backgrounds are great if you enjoy writing them.
 They’re also usefull if you’re roleplaying as part of a group of characters who are supposed to have known each other for years.